 Our 20 Master Trainers gain skills to train 20 Cambodian teachers at a time.
 Repeated across Cambodia, future impact is limitless.

-DSI will work carefully with our partners and our Advisory Working Group to revise our first module in fall 2021, based on pilot data.
-After that, we will create three additional modules on more specific disability topics.
+DSI will work carefully with our partners and our Advisory Working Group to revise our first module after implementing and learning for the pilot monitoring and evaluation data.
+After that, we will create and train Master Trainers on additional modules on more specific disability topics.
 In the meantime, we will continue checking in with and evaluating Master Trainers involved with our first module.
-We intend to unveil the three additional modules in 2022-2023, while delegating more and more responsibilities to our in-country partners.
-This will smooth the way for us to hand over primary control of the project to our partners in Cambodia by 2024.
+We intend to unveil at least three additional modules from 2022-2024, while empowering our in-country partners to take more responsibility and leadership over the continuation of the project.
+This will smooth the way for us to hand over primary control of the project to our partners in Cambodia.

-At that point, we will consider adapting and scaling the project into one of the numerous disability organizations in other countries that have reached out for our assistance.
+At that point, we will consider adapting and scaling the project into one of the numerous disability organizations in other countries that have reached out for our assistance and partnership with DSI.